Meheer17/Beckn/README.md

 ## 4. Soil Testing Journey (DOFP)

-### Use Case Visualization: Ravi's Soil Testing Journey
+### Use Case Visualization: Smita's Soil Testing Journey

-Ravi, a cotton farmer from Wardha, Maharashtra, notices declining yields and uses a UKI-enabled app to find soil testing services.
-He searches by location, test type, collection method, and budget.
-The app shows multiple providers including AgriLab Solutions, SoilCare Labs, and FarmTest Services.
-Ravi selects SoilCare Labs for comprehensive testing with home pickup, providing his details and farm location.
-After confirmation, collection agent Rajesh arrives the next day to collect samples following proper protocols.
-Ravi receives updates throughout the process and eventually gets a detailed digital report with nutrient status, deficiency analysis, fertilizer recommendations, and crop suggestions.
-He then rates the service and can access advisory support for implementing recommendations.
+Smita, a farmer from Nashik, wants to test her soil quality to plan for agricultural inputs and select the right crops to maximize yield.
+She uses a UKI-enabled app to find soil testing services.
+She searches by location, rating, experience of service provider, cost, available dates, and collection method (pickup from farm or deliver to testing center).
+The app shows multiple providers including their ratings and experience.
+Smita selects Krishi Kendra Soil Services, which responds with available time slots, pricing based on collection type, soil preparation instructions (via video, image, audio, or PDF), and terms and conditions.
+After reviewing, Smita confirms the order, choosing cash on delivery as her payment method.
+For farm pickup, a collection agent arrives at the scheduled time, collects the samples, and Smita pays by cash.
+Alternatively, she could collect samples herself following the provided instructions and deliver them to the testing center.
+Throughout the process, Smita receives status updates, and finally gets a detailed digital report with nutrient analysis and recommendations.
+She then rates the service based on quality, provider behavior, and support experience.

 ### 4.1.
 Discovery

 - When a farmer needs soil testing, their app (BAP) sends a `search` request to find available services
 - The search includes important details like:
   - The farmer's exact location
-  - What kind of soil tests they need
+  - What kind of soil tests they need (NPK, Secondary Nutrients, Micronutrients, etc.)
   - How they want samples collected (pickup from farm or drop-off at a center)
 - Testing providers (BPPs) respond with complete information:
   - Different testing packages (from basic NPK tests to comprehensive analysis)